Boston Symphony Orchestra: Leinsdorf, Steinberg, and Ozawa

 Erich Leinsdorf became music director in 1962 and held the post until 1969.
 William Steinberg was then music director from 1969 to 1972.
 Steinberg was "ill and ailing" according to composer/author Jan Swafford, and "for four years he was indisposed much of the time."
 After Steinberg's retirement, according to BSO trustee John Thorndike (who was on the search committee) the symphony's board spoke to Colin Davis and "investigated very thoroughly" his appointment, but Davis's commitments to his young family did not allow his moving to Boston from England; instead he accepted the post of BSO principal guest conductor, which he held from 1972 to 1984.
 As the search continued, Leonard Bernstein met with four board members and recommended Michael Tilson Thomas, who had been Assistant Conductor and Associate Conductor under Steinberg, for the directorship, but the young conductor "did not have sufficient support among the BSO players," according to journalist Jeremy Eichler.
 The committee eventually chose Seiji Ozawa, who became Music Director in 1973 and held the post until 2002, the longest tenure of any Boston Symphony conductor.
+In 1979, he led the Boston Symphony Orchestra's visit to the People's Republic of China to celebrate the normalization of US-China diplomatic relations, making it the second American orchestra to ever visit the country.

 Ozawa's tenure involved significant dissension and controversy.
 One concern was his handling of the Tanglewood Music Center.
 Greg Sandow wrote in The Wall Street Journal in December 1998 that Ozawa "had taken control of the school with what many people thought was surprising and abrupt brutality.
 Members of the faculty, themselves world-famous, had angrily resigned."
 The first departure was in the fall of 1996, when Ozawa fired Richard Ortner, the Festival's administrator.
 After a tumultuous season, at the end of summer 1997, pianist Gilbert Kalish resigned from the faculty by sending Ozawa what the pianist/conductor Leon Fleisher later described as "a blistering letter of resignation, and he made it public"; Fleisher, who was also a long-term member of the Tanglewood faculty, wrote, "Most of the faculty felt he was speaking for them."
-Ozawa reduced Fleisher's role at the Center, offering him instead a "ceremonial puppet role," and Fleisher resigned, writing to Ozawa that the proposed role was "somewhat akin to having my legs chopped off at the knees, you then gently taking me by the arm and inviting me for a stroll.
+Ozawa reduced Fleisher's role at the Center, offering him instead a "ceremonial puppet role", and Fleisher resigned, writing to Ozawa that the proposed role was "somewhat akin to having my legs chopped off at the knees, you then gently taking me by the arm and inviting me for a stroll.
 I must decline the invitation."
 By contrast, Boston Globe music critic Richard Dyer wrote that: